eclipse-archived/smarthome/bundles/test/org.eclipse.smarthome.magic/README.md

 * switch - the on/off toggle maps to a Switch item.
 * brightness - the brightness value maps to a Dimmer item.
 * color - the color maps to a Color item.
+* alert - the alert function of the color light.
+* contact - the contact of the door/window contact.
+* location - the location of the magic location.
+* temperature - the temperature of the magic thermostat.
+* number - the delay in seconds for the delayed thing to go online.

 ## Full Example